jakobwarnhjelm/webapp-to-winservice/README.md

 - build_backend.ps1: use `pkg` to package the the Node.js project as `.exe`-file (pkg is installed globally)
 - build_win_installer.ps1: Package binaries into `.msi`-installer that installs as Windows-service.
 Configured through `webapp_msi.wxs`.

-Recommendation: start by running each of the build scripts above separately and make them work (in the order above).
+**Recommendation for troubleshooting**: start by running each of the build scripts above separately and make them work (in the order above).
 The React parts (`build_frontend.ps1`) are not necessary, if outdated npm packages causes trouble.
 Conceptually it is just static html and .js files.
 The important part is the Node.js-app and how `os-service` interacts with Windows service manager.

 Running in an elevated powershell terminal might be necessary, due to npm triggering node-gyp, trigger install of VisualStudio components.